History Teachers' Association of Victoria: History

-1990s

 In the early 1990s the threat seemed to be coming from 'Australian Studies'; the HTAV mobilised to meet it by running conferences on how it could be used to increase the amount of History being taught.
 Most conferences during this period were held at the Collingwood Football Club, of which the association was a member.
-The position of Extension Education Officer became a fully funded Departmental appointment advertised statewide, and Tim Gurry was appointed to the position for three years.

-The mid-1990s were a difficult period.
-In 1992, Jonathan Tapp, an inspiring teacher from Trinity, was elected president, but early in his term of office he fell ill and died of cancer early the following year.
-Collingwood Football Club became a difficult venue once poker machines were installed, and after a long search a move was made to the Veneto Club in Bulleen.
-In 1994 the association lost half of its funding for the EEO position, and had to make up the shortfall rather than have a half-time EEO.
-At the end of 1994 Tim Gurry resigned as executive director.
+The HTAV moved from 'The Bakery' to the Veneto Club in Bulleen.

 The loss of considerable state government funding during the early 1990s however meant that there was no longer the same level of government support for the association.
 The decline in education budgets also meant that levels of membership declined through the second half of the 1990s.
 This had rather significant implications for the financial viability of the association.
 This is perhaps nowhere more vividly illustrated than in the annual reports of the late 90s when the association experience a loss of over $60,000.

-Despite the financial constraints of the 1990s, under the successive leaderships of John Cantwell and Jacqualine Hollingworth, the HTAV continued to provide for the needs of its membership and the wider History teaching community.
-As an organisation it represented teachers of History in the development of the Victorian Certificate of Education, the Curriculum and Standards Framework (CSF) and it successor the CSFII and more recently AUSVELS.
-It also continued to support classroom teachers by publishing an array of resources, Agora and conducting professional development and student lectures.
+Despite funding issues, the HTAV represented teachers of history in the development of the Victorian Certificate of Education, the Curriculum and Standards Framework (CSF) and it successor the CSFII and more recently AUSVELS.

+In 2024, the association published Teaching Ancient Australia, an print and Ebook textbook to aid archaeological history teaching.